Raymond Leo Jablonski

 - Died November 25, 1985 in Chicago, IL USA

-Ray was a good hitter, but a liability in the field.
-He had seasons of over 100 RBIs in the 1950s, where he toiled for the Reds and Cardinals.
+Jablonski tied a major league record by playing 157 games at third base in 1953 in his rookie season (the season was only 154 games at that time, but the Cards played a number of tied games to allow him to set the record).
+He died from kidney failure at age 58 and is buried at Resurrection Cemetery in Justice, IL.
+A free swinger (who only walked 7 percent of the time), he was a fairly good hitter, but a liability in the field.
+He had two seasons of over 100 RBIs in the 1950s, when he toiled for the Cardinals.
 He would have been better suited as a DH if he had played twenty years later.

 - 1951 MVP Carolina League Winston-Salem Cardinals